Your Pregnancy GuideYour Pregnancy Guide pdf

 Diagnostic Chromosomal Testing

 Risk Table for Chromosomal Abnormalities by Maternal Age

 Diagnostic Testing for Down syndrome and chromosomal abnormalities

 The only way to be certain whether your baby has Down syndrome (Trisomy 21) or not is by doing an invasive diagnostic test – an amniocentesis or chorionic villus sampling (CVS).
 Both tests provide a sample that contains tissue that has the same genetic make-up as the baby, which allows the baby’s chromosomes to be examined.
 Because of the small increased risk of miscarriage associated with these two tests, they are not generally recommended unless the fetus is at increased risk.
 Traditionally, this is a mother over 35 years old.
-Many patients elect to do the nuchal translucency screening test to determine their individual risk of Trisomy 13 and 18.
+Many patients elect to do NIPT test as a screening test.
 Genetic counseling is recommended for women over 35 and those with a nuchal screen showing 1/500 chance of having a baby with Trisomy 13 or 18 or with a positive NIPT.

 What is an amniocentesis?

 An amniocentesis is a procedure where a small amount of amniotic fluid (fluid surrounding the developing baby) is removed from the uterus through a thin needle, using ultrasound guidance.
 This procedure is typically performed during 16 to 20 weeks of pregnancy.
 It can be done as early as 12 to 14 weeks and as late as near term.
 Some women say amniocentesis does not hurt, while others say they feel pressure or a cramp.